Mission & Values

 FHS will remain the recognized leader in forest history and the primary contact for inquiries from around the world.
 Its archives will remain unsurpassed.
 Its outreach efforts to make history relevant to current forest policy and management will become its hallmark.

-- Sustain and create programs that enhance the knowledge of forest history for diverse publics.
+- Expand FHS programming and publications that enhance knowledge of forest history for diverse publics.

 The Values We Believe In